zhaoshenzhai/obsidian-mathlinks/README.md

 **Note**: This plugin **will** modify the contents of your links. **_Proceed at your own risk_** and **_please make backups_** before trying it out.

-Currently, you can install it by copying `main.js` and `manifest.json` from [the lastest release](https://github.com/zhaoshenzhai/obsidian-mathlinks/releases/tag/0.0.2) to a folder named `obsidian-mathlinks` in `.obsidian/plugins/`.
+You can currently install it using [BRAT](https://github.com/TfTHacker/obsidian42-brat) or by copying `main.js` and `manifest.json` from [the lastest release](https://github.com/zhaoshenzhai/obsidian-mathlinks/releases/tag/0.1.0) to a folder named `obsidian-mathlinks` in `.obsidian/plugins/`.

 * [Basic Usage](https://github.com/zhaoshenzhai/obsidian-mathlinks#pencil2-basic-usage)
 * [Settings](https://github.com/zhaoshenzhai/obsidian-mathlinks#gear-settings)